2004 PDC World Darts Championship: New format

 To accommodate the change in the number of entries into the competition to 48, the format of the World Championship was again changed.
-16 qualifiers would contest the first round, with the eight winners going through to the second round to meet players ranked between 25 and 32 inclusive in the PDC.
-These eight winners would go through to join the top 24 in the third round, where the tournament proceeded from the last 32 to the Final.
+16 qualifiers would contest the first round, with the eight winners going through to the second round to meet players ranked between 25 and 32 in the PDC.
+The eight second round winners would go through to join the top 24 in the third round, where the tournament proceeded from the last 32 to the Final.

 Results

+Players in bold denote match winners.